 Aftermath Services Launches Pay It Forward Education Grant, Gives Back to Teachers During Pandemic

-Nominated Teachers Can Win Up to $3,000 For Their Classroom Initiatives
+Nominated Teachers Can Win Up to $3,000 For Their Education Initiatives

-AURORA, IL—September 16, 2020—Aftermath Services has officially launched the inaugural Pay It Forward Education Grant.
-The grant strives to thank and acknowledge the invaluable teachers who have made positive differences in the lives of their students and in their communities.
-Three nominated teachers from around the U.S. will win $1,000, $2,000 or $3,000 for their remote or in-person learning initiatives.
+AURORA, IL—September 16, 2020—Aftermath Services has launched the inaugural Pay It Forward Education Grant.
+The grant strives to thank and acknowledge the incredible teachers and educators who have made positive differences in the lives of their students and in their communities.
+Three nominated teachers or educators from around the U.S. will win $1,000, $2,000 or $3,000 for their remote or in-person learning initiatives.

 From now until September 25, anyone can nominate their favorite teacher (if you are a teacher you can nominate yourself or a worthy colleague!) for a chance to win.
-Simply submit a 60-second video or 100-word essay with photos about what makes your teacher so awesome and how they've gone above and beyond for their students.
+Simply submit a 60-second video or 100-word essay with photos about your teacher or educator and how they've gone above and beyond for their students.

-Once all submissions are collected, there will be a nationwide voting period from Sept 28 - Oct 2, where anyone with a valid email address can vote once daily for their favorite nominee.
+Once all nominations are submitted, there will be a nationwide voting period from Sept 28 - Oct 2 to select the grant winners.
+Anyone with a valid email address can vote once daily for their favorite nominee.
 Use the hashtags #PayItForward4Teachers and/or #AMSPayItForward to encourage your community to vote!
 Winners will be announced on October 6.

 For more information, visit aftermath.com/education-grant.